Hikakin: 2011–2014: Rise to Fame

-After achieving success with his beatboxing videos, Hikakin soon realized that he would reach his limit if he continued like this, and in July 2011, he opened a new channel, "HikakinTV", to show his daily life.
-The channel quickly became a success, and by the end of 2011, the "Hikakin" channel had the most subscribers in Japan for the first time.
-In 2012, he left the supermarket Yoshiike, where he had worked since moving to Tokyo, and began to make a living from advertising revenue through uploading videos.
+After achieving success with his beatboxing videos, Hikakin realized he would reach his limit, and in July 2011, he opened a new channel, "HikakinTV", to show his daily life.
+The channel quickly became a success, and by the end of 2011, the "Hikakin" channel had the most subscribers in Japan.
+In 2012, he left his job at the supermarket and began to make a living from YouTube advertising revenue.
 Regarding his time as an office worker, he said, "It was hard because I wasn't doing what I loved.
 But I was able to continue working thanks to my determination, thinking, 'I'm not just an office worker.
 I make videos and people from overseas are watching them.
+By this time, the number of subscribers to his YouTube channel had surpassed 360,000.